 Pet Stop® Batteries

 ABSOLUTELY ANY AND ALL OTHER BATTERIES VOID YOUR PET STOP WARRANTY.
 Note: Batteries known as 28A, PX28, 6231, 2CR11108, 2CR-1/3N, 28PXL, V28PXL, K58L, 5005L, L544 and ANY OF their equivalent batteries void your warranty.
 These other batteries are just a little too long and a some a little too fat.
-Just because you can force them in, or screw down the battery cap does not mean they are appropriate for your receiver.
+Just because you can force them in, or forcibly screw down the battery cap does not mean they are appropriate for your receiver.
 Do NOT use them in your receivers.
 Do NOT permit a battery salesperson to insert or force these batteries into your receiver.
-Eventually, the internal stresses on the receiver plastics will cause them to crack and fail, and you will be buying a new receiver at full retail price.
+Eventually, the internal stresses on the receiver plastics will cause them to crack from the inside out resulting in receiver failure and you will be buying a new one at full retail price.

 If you purchase batteries from sources other than Pet DeFence, we cannot warrant how long they last.
 If batteries from other sources run out quicker than you expect please consider purchasing your future batteries from us.
 Our customers tell us our batteries last longer and therefore cost less in the long run.